Mom's Coffee Cake

 Grab a bowl.

-9. Butter and flour (or baking spray) a Bundt (or springform, as pictured) pan very well.
-Use any pan(s) with enough depth to layer your batters as indicated below.
+8. Butter and flour (or baking spray) a Bundt pan very well.
+You can use any pan(s) with enough depth to layer your batters as indicated below.